aliclark/the_wooden_sword/Nothing is a Contradiction.md

 Although I have talked of non-Nothing, and non non-Actuality as though they may be causes of Actuality, since these have no basis anywhere the truth is they are only descriptive of the absence of alternatives to Actuality, therefore it can be said that Actuality is Causeless, and it must be asserted that this is in fact a possible, necessary even, attribute for a root axiom.

-One may even further decide to ascribe to the theory that there isn't *anything* that is the effect of a cause, that instead the full universe simply is Actualized at once, including travel along its time dimension.
-One may say that the Buddha's and Aristotle's treatments of Causality were successful theories in Natural Science up to a point (that point being 1824, with Thermodynamic Time being discovered by Sadi Carnot), but that they do not have applicability in the realm of Metaphysics.

 ---

 I believe Satre was too poetic when it got to the point of ontology - because his focus was more on existentialism, he poetically states "Nothingness